102nd Rescue Squadron: Cold War

+102nd Fighter-Interceptor Squadron F-102s in September 1974 (Note: Aircraft in foreground is Convair F-102A-70-CO Delta Dagger, serial 56-1241.
+This plane was retired to MASDC on 16 October 1974.
+It was later converted to a target drone.
+The squadron was unusual in that its interceptors carried tactical camouflage.)

 In 1956, Lt.
 Col. Norma Parsons made military and National Guard history when she became the first woman member of the National Guard, the first woman member of the Air National Guard, and the first woman to be commissioned in the Air National Guard.

 In 1958, the squadron was reassigned to Military Air Transport Service (MATS), trading in its Sabres for 4-engined Boeing C-97 Stratofreighter transports, being gained by the MATS' Eastern Transport Air Force.
 The 102nd worked closely with the 1st Aeromedical Evacuation Transport Group at Kelly Air Force Base, San Antonio, Texas, a regular Air Force unit.

 Initially equipped with specialized MC-119J Flying Boxcars configured for transport of wounded and injured, the 102nd Aeromedical Transport Squadron airlifted critically injured and sick personnel until 1964.
 With air transportation recognized as a critical wartime need, the 102nd was redesignated the 102nd Air Transport Squadron, Heavy in January 1964, and equipped with C-97 Stratofreighter heavy transports.
 With the C-97s, the 102nd augmented MATS airlift capability worldwide in support of the Air Force's needs in Europe.
 It also flew scheduled MATS transport missions to Europe, Africa, the Caribbeans, and South America.

 With the acquisition of KC-97 Stratotankers from Strategic Air Command, the 104th was transferred back to Tactical Air Command in September 1969 and the 102nd became an air refueling squadron.
 Its mission was to provide air refueling to tactical fighters.
 With the KC-97 being a variant of the C-97 Stratofreighter the conversion of the unit from transports to refueling aircraft was easily accomplished, the squadron receiving the KC-97Ls with the addition of jet engine pods mounted to the outboard wings.
 It rotated personnel and aircraft to West Germany as part of Operation Creek Party, a continuous rotational mission flying from Rhein Main Air Base, West Germany, providing air refueling to United States Air Forces in Europe (USAFE) tactical aircraft.
 The success of this operation, which would continue until 1972, demonstrated the ability of the Air National Guard to perform significant day-to-day missions without being mobilized.

 In 1969, the Air Force closed Suffolk County Air Force Base and the NYANG relocated there.
 The 102nd Air Refueling Squadron returned to ADC in 1972 and again became an air defense unit.
 The 102nd was re-equipped with the Convair F-102A Delta Dagger, which was being replaced in the active duty interceptor force by the Convair F-106 Delta Dart.
 The Mach 2 "Deuce", still a very potent interceptor, served with the 102nd until June 1975, when Aerospace Defense Command was reducing the USAF interceptor force as the threat of Soviet bombers attacking the United States was deemed remote.